Which is the best Personal Trainer Certification? ACE or NASM?

 Let’s start by comparing two of the most well-known certification providers in the fitness industry: American Council on Exercise (ACE) and National Academy of Sports Medicine (NASM).

 Both organizations are well-established, with ACE being founded in 1985 and NASM in 1987.
 The most important factor for any organization is accreditation of its certifications by the National Commission for Certifying Agencies (NCCA), which both have.
-ACE offers four NCCA-accredited certifications including Personal Trainer, Group Fitness Instructor, ACE Health Coach, and Advanced Health and Fitness Specialist, with 52,000 fitness professionals currently certified by ACE.
+ACE offers four NCCA-accredited certifications including Personal Trainer, Group Fitness Instructor, ACE Health Coach, and Certified Medical Exercise Specialist, with 65,000 fitness professionals currently certified by ACE.
 As a non-profit, ACE is guided by a larger mission of helping people live their most fit lives by providing safe and effective exercise guidance, and protecting against unsound and ineffective fitness products, programs and trends.
 It contributes to that mission by setting certification and continuing education standards for fitness professionals.
 NASM offers one NCCA-accredited certification – personal training – while its other specialty certifications are not NCCA-accredited.

 In order to become a certified fitness professional from ACE or NASM, you must pass an exam that tests more than your knowledge of health and fitness-related material.
 Both exams require you to apply your knowledge to real-life scenarios by selecting the best assessment, developing the most appropriate exercise program and progression options for a variety of clients with different levels of health, fitness and performance.
-To be eligible to sit for both the ACE and NASM exams, candidates must be at least 18 years old and hold a current CPR/AED Certification; neither organization requires a high school diploma or GED.
+To be eligible to sit for both the ACE and NASM exams, candidates must be at least 18 years old and hold a current CPR/AED Certification.
+ACE requires a high school diploma or equivalent; NASM does not hold this requirement.
 Both exams are proctored by a third party, with ACE’s 150-question, multiple-choice exam starting at $399 and NASM’s 120-question exam starting at $599.
 The time allowed to take ACE’s exam is 3 hours, while candidates have 2 hours to take NASM’s exam.

 Because NCCA-accredited certification exams are so rigorous, top certification organizations offer study tools and assistance to help you prepare.
 ACE provides comprehensive study material packages ranging from $599-$799, while NASM’s study packages range from $699-$1,999.
 Both provide an option to include your exam voucher, which expires 6 months after purchase.
 Both ACE and NASM also publish textbooks used by colleges and universities nationwide.
 ACE currently has over 400 college and university partners, and NASM has more than 200.